skip to main content

 Featured Report

-The Democracy for All Project, a partnership of the Kettering Foundation and Gallup, is the first in-depth, annual study of how Americans experience democracy today.
-The 2025 inaugural report, Is Democracy Working?, draws from the views of over 20,000 adults nationwide, with a special focus on inclusion, belonging and the voices of marginalized communities.
+The Democracy for All Project, a partnership of the Kettering Foundation and Gallup, is the most extensive annual study of how Americans experience democracy.
+This second report draws from the views of more than 20,000 adults nationwide, examining citizen involvement, barriers to participation, the role of social media and information, and the impact of civic education.

 What Americans Are Saying